-4.3 Trtual Function and Pure Virtual Function in C++
+4.3 Virtual Function and Pure Virtual Function in C++

-In C++, polymorphism allows objects of different classes to be treated as objects of a common base class.
-This is achieved using virtual functions.
+In C++, polymorphism enables objects of various derived classes to be treated as instances of a common base class.
+This behavior is made possible through the use of virtual functions.